brodgon/SENSSE/README.md

-# SENSSE

-**Simultaneous Evidential Network for Synthesis and Segmentation with Uncertainty Quantification**
+# SENSSE: Simultaneous Evidential Network for Synthesis and Segmentation with Uncertainty Quantification

 SENSSE is a deep learning framework for the simultaneous generation of synthetic CT (sCT) images and organ-at-risk (OAR) segmentation masks from cone-beam CT (CBCT) images, while providing uncertainty estimates for both tasks.